armory/spinnaker-operator/doc/development/dev_guide.md

-4. To use the new built image, update the `deploy/operator/cluster/deployment.yaml`file replacing the image reference (in `image` property) of `spinnaker-operator` container, with the one with the same name but with the repository changed, You also can update the halyard container
+4. To use the new built image, update the `deploy/operator/cluster/deployment.yaml`file replacing the image reference (in `image` property) of `spinnaker-operator` container, with the one with the same name but with the repository changed, You also can update the halyard container image.
-   > *Note*: please ensure you don't commit these changes accidentally.

 5. The installation files assume you're installing into the namespace `spinnaker-operator`.
 If you want to use a different one, you'll need to replace it in the installation files.

        deploy/operator/cluster/role_binding.yaml
-   > *Note*: please ensure you don't commit these changes accidentally.

-6. Then deploy the Cluster Operator by running the following (replace `spinnaker-operator` with your desired namespace if necessary):
+6. Then deploy the Cluster Operator by running the following (replace `spinnaker-operator` with your namespace if necessary):

         kubectl -n spinnaker-operator apply -f deploy/operator/cluster